VarLad/Utilitas.jl/README.md

 - seadd():  Searches and adds the selected package into the current environment

-- gelat(x::String):  Get the latest version of a package.
+- gelat(String):  Get the latest version of a package.
 Leaving the parameters empty will initiate a fuzzy search

 - chkall():  Check if all the installed packages are at the latest version or not

-- chklat(x::String):  Compare the latest version of a package to the current version
+- chklat(String):  Compare the latest version of a package to the current version
 ```